 If you are suffering from tennis elbow and would like to be evaluated for treatment, please start by completing our online medical history.
-Once we receive it, our staff will contact you to answer general questions and guide you through the rest of the application process, which usually includes a in-office evaluation with Dr. McKenna for local patients or a free telephone consultation for those who live further away.
+Once we receive it, our staff will contact you to answer general questions and guide you through the rest of the application process, which usually includes a in-office evaluation for local patients or a free telephone consultation for those who live further away.

 About Tennis Elbow